-As the technical standard 15 of EIOPA sets out, fixed assets have to be recognized at their re-valued amount (IAS 16), if the economic value can be measured reliably.
-The re-valued amount is equal to the economic value at the valuation date less accumulated scheduled amortization and impairment losses (see IAS 16.31).
+As the technical standard 15 of EIOPA sets out, fixed assets must be recognized at their re-valued amount (IAS 16) if the economic value can be measured reliably.
+The revalued amount is equal to the economic value at the valuation date less accumulated scheduled amortization and impairment losses (see IAS 16.31).

-In accordance with EIOPA-BoS-15/113, inventories have to be measured at fair value.
-Alternatively, recognition at the net sale value (IAS 2) is allowed, if the net sale value is not materially different from the fair value.
-Then, inventories have to be measured at the lower of acquisition or manufacturing costs and their net realizable value (IAS 2.9).
+In accordance with EIOPA-BoS-15/113, inventories must be measured at fair value.
+Alternatively, recognition of the net sale value (IAS 2) is allowed, if the net sale value is not materially different from the fair value.
+Then, inventories must be measured at the lower of acquisition or manufacturing costs and their net realizable value (IAS 2.9).